honeytrap/honeytrap-docs/content/listeners/socket.md

 ## Description

-The `socket` listener allows to choose on which ports you want to listen on as "providers" of traffic.
+Listens for udp/tcp traffic and pass inbound connections to the service defined for this port, it's a "provider of traffic".
+The listener itself does not create events.

 When starting HoneyTrap with a Socket listener, for each port opened you will be displayed:
 ```bash
 09:54:45.990 listeners/socket ▶ INFO 00b Listener started: tcp/:8022
 ```
 This means that HoneyTrap is now listening on tcp/8022.

-Use `type="netstack"` to activate this listener.
+Use `type="socket"` to activate this listener.

 ## Syntax